varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-4-dir/mdp.md

 (content:references:structure-of-an-mdp)=
 ## Markov decision processes (MDPs)
 A Markov decision process (MDP) is an approach for modeling decision-making in situations where outcomes are partly random but also partly under the control of a _decision-maker_ who receives a reward (or penalty) for each decision.
-Thus, unlike {ref}`content:references:discrete-time-markov-chains`, Markov decision processes (MDPs) involve actions, which allow choice, and rewards that provide motivation for the decision maker.
+Thus, unlike {ref}`content:references:discrete-time-markov-chains`, Markov decision processes (MDPs) involve actions, which allow choice, and rewards that motivate the decision maker.

 At each time step, let's assume the system in some state $s$ in a set of possible states $s\in\mathcal{S}$ and the decision maker may choose any action $a$ from a set of possible actions $a\in\mathcal{A}$ that are available in state $s$.
 The system responds at the next time step by _potentially_ moving into a new state $s^{\prime}$ and rewarding the decision maker $R_{a}\left(s, s^{\prime}\right)$.
 The probability that the system moves into a new state $s^{\prime}$ depends upon the chosen action $a$ and the current state $s$; this probability is governed by a state transition function $P_{a}\left(s,s^{\prime}\right)$.